ufal/npfl129/exam/questions.md

   divergence, and prove the Gibbs inequality (i.e., that KL divergence is non-negative).
 [5]

-- Define data distribution, empirical data distribution and likelihood.
+- Define data-generating distribution, empirical data distribution and likelihood.
 [5]

 - Describe maximum likelihood estimation, as minimizing NLL, cross-entropy and KL divergence.
 [10]